 A given port's (or a range of ports') dynamic MAC address learning can be locked such that the current source MAC addresses entered into the MAC address forwarding table can not be changed once the port lock is enabled.
-Using the Admin State pull-down menu to Enabled, and clicking Apply can lock the port.
+The port can be locked by using the Admin State pull-down menu to Enabled, and clicking Apply.